ctglab/ReViewCNV/README.md

 ##### To build the image, download the repository, open the terminal, go to the folder with the downloaded files and run the command below (this will take around 25 minutes):

-_sudo docker buildx build  -t ReViewCNV ._
+_sudo docker buildx build  -t reviewcnv ._

 ##### To run the Docker use:

-_sudo docker run --name ReViewCNV  -p 6868:6868 ReViewCNV Rscript ReViewCNV.R_
+_sudo docker run --name reviewcnv  -p 6868:6868 reviewcnv Rscript ReViewCNV.R_

 <br/>